siren-js/spec-extensions/README.md

 #### `checked`

 The [checkedness] of the radio button.
-This property MUST be a boolean, and it defaults to `false`.
+This property is OPTIONAL, it MUST be a boolean, and it defaults to `false`.

 [checkedness]: https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#concept-fe-checked